Flexible Pension Drawdown v Annuity Warning.

 What is a Pension Annuity?

-After having taken your option of a pension fund lump sum, the balance of your pension fund is usually invested via an insurance company to give you an income for life.
+After having taken your option of a pension fund lump sum, the balance of your pension fund is usually invested via an insurance company giving you an income for life.
 This is the annuity, a yearly income.

 Annuity is usually guaranteed for life.